 Iprova is therefore extremely active in not only creating inventions that will help make AVs safer and more efficient, but also in creating AV-enabled inventions around valuable day-to-day consumer needs, from nutrition to entertainment to healthcare.

-Our clients which include world leading technology company’s in California and Europe, are aiming to develop inventions that could be the basis of high value services as part of their AV roadmap’s.
+Our clients, which include world leading technology companies in California and Europe, are aiming to develop inventions that could be the basis of high value services as part of their AV roadmaps.

 Autonomous Vehicles (AV) incorporate a large range of sensors and also typically have independent drive to at least 2 wheels.

-This means that AVs can carry out maneuvers which would be impossible for legacy vehicles.
-Iprova created an invention which exploits the sensing and maneuverability capability of an AV to help minimise injury to a passenger in the event of a collision.
-When a potential collision is detected by the vehicle, the vehicle positions itself to have a collision orientation which minimises occupant injury in such a way that the movement of the vehicle itself causes a movement of the passenger so that at the very moment of collision the passenger is optimally placed against the other safety features of the vehicle – airbags etc.
+This means that AVs can carry out manoeuvres which would be impossible for legacy vehicles.
+Iprova created an invention which exploits the sensing and manoeuvrability capability of an AV to help minimise injury to a passenger in the event of a collision.
+When a potential collision is detected by the vehicle, the vehicle positions itself to have a collision orientation which minimises occupant injury.
+It does this in such a way that the movement of the vehicle itself causes a movement of the passenger so that at the very moment of collision the passenger is optimally placed against the other safety features of the vehicle, such as airbags etc.